ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PART_TABLES\_

-This is the meta table for the management of partitioned tables.
+SYS_PART_TABLES\_ manages partitioned tables.
 The table information in SYS_PART_TABLES_ is information about partitioned tables for which IS_PARTITIONED in SYS_TABLES_ is set to 'Y'.

 | Column name         | Type    | Description                                                  |
 | ------------------- | ------- | ------------------------------------------------------------ |